Red-Portal/project-template/README.md

 ### Clone or fork or download<a id="sec-1-2-1" name="sec-1-2-1"></a>

--   Clone
-    Clone this project and use it as you wish.
+-   Clone this project and use it as you wish.
     The project will appear as cloned.

 ``` shell